-When circustances require that you need to receive an egg, sperm, or embryo to achieve a successful outcome, Coastal IVF have a range of options available to make your journey a successful one.
+Depending on the situation, some patients may require a donated egg, sperm, or embryo to achieve a pregnancy.
+At Coastal IVF we have a range of options available to make your journey a successful one.

-2) Anonymous – There are women who undergo IVF procedures (without reward) locally and in Australia in order to provide eggs for treatment of infertile couples/ women.
+2) Anonymous – There are women who undergo IVF procedures locally and overseas to donate eggs for the treatment of infertile couples/ women.

 Many couples are unable to have their own child because sperm or egg production is abnormal or absent altogether.
-Such couples would benefit from gamete (sperm or egg) donation or embryo donation (usually from another infertile couple who have completed their family after Assisted Reproduction Treatment).
+Such couples require donor gametes (sperm or egg) or embryos to conceive.

-Under current regulations donations cannot be financially rewarded, with the exception that reasonable travelling costs can be covered.
+Under current regulations donations cannot be financially rewarded, however donors can be reimbursed for any out of pocket expenses.

-Donations can be anonymous or known (such as between siblings or friends).
-In some states there is a requirement that donor details be held on a register, to facilitate later contact between donor and child should both parties be in agreement.
-This is currently not required in Queensland however the situation may change with the current discussions occurring in both State and Federal parliaments.
+Donations may be anonymous or known (such as between siblings or friends).
+In some Australian states there is a requirement for the donor details to be held in a central register.
+This is to facilitate contact between the donor and child, should they be requested.
+Whilst this is currently not required in Queensland, the situation may change with ongoing discussions occurring at both the State and Federal level.

-All donors are required to undergo counselling by our infertility counsellor to ensure that the implications of their donation are fully understood.
+All donors are required to undergo counselling by one of our fertility counsellor to ensure that the implications of their donation are fully understood.

-If you are interested in becoming a donor or would like more information about donating, please contact the practice on (07) 5443 4301 or email@example.com.
+If you are interested in becoming a donor or would like more information about donating, please contact the practice on (07) 5443 4301 or via email: email@example.com.